Frix-x/klippain-shaketune/README.md

 Follow these steps to install the Shake&Tune module in your printer:
   1. Be sure to have a working accelerometer on your machine.
 You can follow the official [Measuring Resonances Klipper documentation](https://www.klipper3d.org/Measuring_Resonances.html) to configure one.
 Validate with an `ACCELEROMETER_QUERY` command that everything works correctly.
+  1. Install the system libraries that are needed to run the custom Python scripts:
+     ```bash
+     sudo apt update && sudo apt install libopenblas-dev libatlas-base-dev -y
+     ```
   1. Then, you can install the Shake&Tune package by running over SSH on your printer:
      ```bash
      wget -O - https://raw.githubusercontent.com/Frix-x/klippain-shaketune/main/install.sh | bash